jmgandarias/jmgandarias.github.io/content/publication/C_2018_JA_Monitorizacion/index.md

 ---
-title: 'Uso de Google Classroom como repositorio de robótica práctica: PieroAcademy'
+title: 'Monitorización de víctimas con manipuladores aéreos en operaciones de búsqueda y rescate'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Francisco J. Ruiz-Ruiz,
+  - admin
   - Antonio J. Muñoz-Ramírez
+  - Alfonso J. García-Cerezo
+  - Francisco Pastor-Martín
   - Jesús M. Gómez-de-Gabriel
-  - admin
-  - José Cádenas
-  - Jaime Molina
-  - Anthony Mandow

 # Author notes (optional)
 author_notes: